Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 To get from Akihabara to Senso-ji just hop on the Tokyo metro.
 You'll want to catch the Hibiya Line from Akihabara Station and ride it to Ueno.
 Once there, switch to the Ginza Line and continue to Asakusa Station.
 The whole trip should take you about 15 minutes, not counting wait times for trains.
 When you arrive, it's just a short walk to Senso-ji.

-As you wander through Kaminarimon, the iconic gate, a lively street of vendors unfolds before you—yes, more opportunities to shop!
+As you wander through Kaminarimon, the iconic gate, the lively Nakamise Shopping Street unfolds before you—yes, more opportunities to shop!
 How many iPhone covers does one need?!

 Make sure to dive into the tradition of omikuji for a fun or profound fortune-telling experience, depending on your beliefs.
 For a non-believer such as myself, it’s just a silly little joke, fine for JPY 100.
 For the superstitious, such as my girlfriend, it’s a nail-biting 3 seconds trying to choose the right stick.